Traveling to a foreign country and want to be able to speak the native language? Here are some of the best ways to learn a language for travelers!

 I love karaoke because it helps you with reading, pronunciation, and comprehension.
 And I find it more effective than other methods because you’re having fun with music you actually listen to.
 But what if you’re shy?
 Don’t worry — let a friend take the mic and follow along in your head!
 What are you waiting for?
 It’s time to study!

-By: Delilah of Fleur Delilah
+Submitted by: Delilah of Fleur Delilah

 Reading in a foreign language is a great way to pick up new vocabulary and grasp verb conjugations and more.
 However, picking up a classic novel bigger than your head can be very intimidating.
 Imagine starting your first foreign language novel with Don Quixote, very challenging indeed!